unexist/blog/_drafts/nomad.md

 **<1>** Here we selected the [raw/exec][] task driver. \
 **<2>** This defines the source for the [artifact][] we want to execute.

-And easy as that is the deployment:
+The deployment is pretty much self-explanatory:

 ###### **Shell**
 ```shell